ThomasCaud/js-infrastructure-tests/README.md

 * `yarn test-coverage-json` in order to launch unit tests and get coverage info in json format.
 The obtain report is in the coverage folder.
 * `yarn test-coverage-html` in order to launch unit tests and get coverage info in html format.
 The obtain report is in the coverage folder.

+## Continuous test
+* You need to install the wallaby extension on Visual Studio Code
+* `cmd + Schift + R, R` to launch wallaby
+* `cmd + Schift + R, S` to stop wallaby
+* Once launched, you just need to edit your file to see the new unit tests results!
+* Go to `localhost:51245` to acess to wallaby server: dashboard with the unit tests, and the coverages info

 ## Milestone 1 - Tests à posteriori
 - [x] Tests on simple js file
 - [x] Tests on typescript file